|Partner/s||Centre for Non-Violence (CNV)|

 While the BFVJP is one of LCCLC’s newest integrated service partnerships, is has rapidly become our most active partnership, with client numbers exceeding those in our other more established service partnerships.
 Demand for legal support services from CNV staff and clients has steadily increased since the project began.
 This speaks to the strong relationship established between LCCLC and CNV, our shared commitment to the project, and the need for an integrated service of this nature given high demand for legal support by women experiencing family violence our region.

-Since 2019 we have provided 126 legal assistance services to 110 women affected by family violence through our integrated service partnership with the Centre for Non-Violence.
+Since 2019 we have provided legal help to 160 women through the BFVJP who may otherwise have struggled to access timely and ongoing assistance.
 The BFVJP has increased access to critical integrated case management, safety planning and early intervention legal support for women experiencing family violence in our region.

 Previously women may have had to wait to speak to a duty lawyer on the day at court.
 Some would have been assisted by the police and may not have receive any independent legal advice.
 Due to the busy nature of duty lawyer services, women seeking an intervention order would typically have had a short amount of time with the duty lawyer to explain their situation and discuss their legal options, which could be stressful and overwhelming.
 Through the BFVJP, women experiencing family violence are now able to access legal advice earlier, before they attend court, in a safe and supportive environment at CNV.
 This early legal advice is helping women to understand the legal process and the protection options available to them and their children.
 This in turn means that women feel safer and more supported to engage in the legal process so that their voices are heard, and their safety and wellbeing needs are met.